-The world of diaper pails has remained relatively unchanged over the past six months, so we’re sticking with our original pick.
+The world of diaper pails has remained relatively unchanged over the past six months, so we’re sticking with our original pick for the best diaper pail.
 In short, the Ubbi Steel Diaper Pail remains the easiest to use, the most-attractive, and yes, it still holds a lot of diapers without stinking up your nursery.

 Your baby will blow through an average of 2,500 diapers per year.
 That’s at least six per day.
 A diaper pail is a specialized trash can that serves as a place to stow those dirty diapers.
 A good one is easy to use, contains odors, and doesn’t cost too much to maintain.
 After looking at six diaper pails, I’m convinced that the Ubbi Steel Diaper Pail is the one to buy, having the lowest three-year cost of ownership, and being the easiest to use.
 A big reason that we chose the Ubbi Steel Diaper Pail was that it did not require any special bags.